Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Reversing symmetry groups in

-This section is devoted to working on certain details on the structure of the reversing symmetric group for certain types of Jordan forms in $ {\rm GL}(n,\C) $, which may be of independent interest.
-We will use such results to investigate strong reversibility in $ {\rm SL}(n,\C) $.
+This section explores the structure of the reversing symmetry group for specific types of Jordan forms (listed in Table \ref{table:1}) in $ {\rm GL}(n,\C) $, which may be of independent interest.
+We will then apply these results to investigate strong reversibility in $ {\rm SL}(n,\C) $.